kurapica/PLoop/README.md

 				self.__Name = name

 				-- Fire the event with parameters
-				self:OnNameChanged(oldName, self.Name)
+				return self:OnNameChanged(oldName, self.Name)
 			end,

 			Type = System.String + nil,
 		}
 	endclass "Person"

+	o = Person()

+	o.OnNameChanged = function(self, old, new) print("The name is changed from " .. old .. " to " .. new) end

+	-- Output : The name is changed from Anonymous to Ann o.Name = "Ann"

 It looks like we just give the object a **OnNameChanged** method, and call it when needed.
 The truth is the **self.OnNameChanged** is an object created from **System.EventHandler** class.
-It's used to control all event handlers (functions), there are two type event handlers :
+It's used to control all event handlers (functions), there are two event handler types :

 * Stackable event handler